softsideoftech/content/pages/alignment-and-buyin.md

-I had insisted doing things my way with my team and my idea didn't work out.
+I had insisted on doing things my way with my team and my idea didn't work out.
 For months, I watched my people halfheartedly use a feedback product they didn't want.
 I'd feel a tinge of embarrassment every time I saw it up on someone's screen.
 It was a low-value distraction for 50+ people and I felt like they all knew it.
 A part of me thought it "knew better" all along and was beating me up over it.

 I resolved to do better next time.
 Over the next several months, in between beating myself up, I reflected on where I went wrong.
 The following are the fruits of those reflections.